strangerstudios/pmpro-signup-shortcode/readme.txt

 Use the [pmpro_signup] shortcode to embed a sign up form anywhere on your site.
 You can place it into sidebar widgets or use popover plugins like Optin Monster and Popup Maker to embed the form into a popover.

+Note: This replaces similar functionality that used to be included in the PMPro Register Helper addon.

 == Installation ==

 1. Upload the `pmpro-signup-shortcode` directory to the `/wp-content/plugins/` directory of your site.